JosephTLucas/blog/_sources/intro.md

 # Blog

-The ramblings of a madman.
-Documenting and sharing bits of knowledge accrued through my wanderings.
+Documenting and sharing bits of knowledge accumulated through my wanderings.

 ## About Me